One-Nexus/Synergy/README.md

 ## Overview

-Synergy provides powerful tools to help you create configurable modules in `Sass`, `JavaScript` and/or `React`:
+Synergy provides powerful APIs to help you create configurable modules in `Sass`, `JavaScript` and/or `React`:

 * [Use Synergy to create Sass components](https://github.com/esr360/Synergy/wiki/Sass)
 * [Use Synergy to create JavaScript components](https://github.com/esr360/Synergy/wiki/JavaScript)
 * [Use Synergy to create React components](https://github.com/esr360/Synergy/wiki/Using-With-React)

+> Synergy is ideal for creating your presentational React components when using the [Container Component Pattern](https://reactpatterns.com/#container-component) ([learn more](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0))

 Synergy also povides tools allowing you to combine the above aspects together to create a `Synergy Module`.
 Each aspect can work independently and exists as a separate file with a specific role: